Sanderson Bradfield & Beyond

 George Sanderson (b1797) Bolsterstone, father of Joel, married Martha Ibbotson (b.1802 -1847) in 1819.
 Died Bradfield 1850, Cutler.
 Thomas Sanderson father of Eliza (b1800) married Mary Ann Siddons (b1802) in 1822.
 Died and buried Bradfield 1869.
 Woodman.

 Joseph Sanderson father of George, born Bradfield 1758, married Sarah Helliwell (c1777) in 1797, died and buried Bradfield and Jonathan Sanderson father of Thomas, born Bradfield 1754, married Elizabeth Barnes 1778, died and buried Bradfield 1836.
-Both Cutlers.
+Brothers and both Cutlers.

 Jonathan Sanderson probably born 1720, Stannington, married Mary Bramall (1731) in 1750, died Bradfield 1759.
 Cutler.
 Father to both Jonathan 1754, and Joseph 1758.

-Joshua Sanderson born c1684, married Dorothy Sanderson (unable to identify) 1705.
+Joshua Sanderson born c1684, married Dorothy Hawkesworth, 1705.
 Death date unknown.
 Cutler

 With a long history in the village, certain homes featured in Sanderson history.
 We are still trying to piece together our links with them.
 These are the three main homes we know of so far.